umn-cla/smartycards/docs/sharing-decks.md

 Below the invites, are a list of all current deck members and their roles.

-You can promote, demote, or remove users in this list.
+Deck owners can promote, demote, or remove users in this list.

 ## Deck Roles and Permissions